-What was it like filming A Monster Calls and how was it seeing your role and Liam Neeson’s finally coming together?
+What was it like filming A Monster Calls as lead character Conor O’Malley and how was it seeing your role and Liam Neeson’s (The Monster) finally come together on screen?

 Yes, Patrick was not only the writer but also an executive producer, so he had a big say in casting for the film.
 He was also on set a lot of the time during filming.

-You recently filmed The Belly of the Whale, can you tell us anything about it?
+You have recently filmed for upcoming feature film The Belly of the Whale, is there anything you can you tell us about it?

 I filmed The Belly of the Whale in November of last year in Dublin, Ireland.
 I play Joey, a misfit teen who finds himself in some misfortune, he forms an unexpected alliance with Ronald, played by Pat Short, and they devise a plan to rob an arcade.